 Glenview, Ill. — The North American Retail Dealers Association (NARDA) has come out swinging against a public education campaign by Consumer Reports that advises shoppers against buying extended service plans.

-Consumer Reports kicked off the campaign last month with a full-page advertisement in USA Today and an email blast to 825,000 subscribers warning that extended warranties on CE and majap products have become big business for retailers but a waste of money for consumers.
+Consumer Reports kicked off its campaign last month with a full-page advertisement in USA Today and an e-mail blast to 825,000 subscribers warning that extended warranties on CE and majap products have become big business for retailers, but a waste of money for consumers.

 The publication estimates that consumers will spend about $1.6 billion on extended warranties for brown and white goods this holiday season.
 Almost all of it — with the exception of coverage for rear-projection microdisplay TVs (three times more likely to need repairs than other types of TVs, the magazine said) and Apple computers (due to a paltry 90 days of tech support) — “will be money down the drain.”

 While Consumer Reports and its parent company, Consumers Union, have long advised shoppers to steer clear of service plans in print and online, the campaign represents the first time that the organization has mounted such a widespread public education effort, prompting NARDA to take action.
 Finding the campaign “misleading, a disservice to consumers and a threat to NARDA members who sell these programs,” the educational trade association has provided members with a fact sheet and action plan developed by warranty expert Gary Chaves, and has challenged Consumer Reports directly in a letter to editor-in-chief Margot Slade.